A beginner’s guide to database multitenancy

-In software terminology, multitenancy is an architectural pattern which allows you to isolate customers even if they are using the same hardware or software components.
+In software terminology, multitenancy is an architectural pattern that allows you to isolate customers even if they are using the same hardware or software components.
 Multitenancy has become even more attractive with the widespread adoption of cloud computing.

 A relational database system provides a hierarchy structure of objects which, typically, looks like this: